churchers/vm-bhyve/TEMPLATES.md

 These examples all use `virtio-blk` as the emulation type, but most guests also support `ahci-hd`.
 For Windows guests the type should always be `ahci-hd`.

-Note that additional disks can be added to any guest by adding addition disk options to the configuration file, but changing `0` to `1` and so on.
+Note that additional disks can be added to any guest by adding additional disk options to the configuration file, but changing `0` to `1` and so on.

 ### Simple Sparse File